 Procrastination is something you must stop doing and stop others from doing, just with a simple no from you.
 If someone is pitching you an idea, and you know it’s not going to work.
 Then they’re stealing your time and wasting theirs.
 Say no and move on.
-If fact the best take-away here is to stop unnecessary interruptions in your office.
+In fact the best take-away here is to stop unnecessary interruptions in your office.

 2. Set Goals

-If you are facing a big new job that’s just arrived, be calm and cut it down into bite sized chunks, then delegate some of those chunks – the right jobs to the right people.
-Your tasks will be your own and in such instances it’s best to aim for ‘a job well done’ rather than go for ‘perfection’ which takes longer and isn’t necessary, in this instance.
+If you are facing a big new job that’s just arrived, be calm and cut it down into bite-sized chunks, then delegate some of those chunks – the right jobs to the right people.
+Your tasks will be your own and in such instances, it’s best to aim for ‘a job well done’ rather than go for ‘perfection’ which takes longer and isn’t necessary, in this instance.

 Make daily lists for yourself so that when you get into the office, you have your list and you’re all set to begin.
 That’s a huge time saver!
-It is such good time management because otherwise you arrive in the morning and you think know exactly what must be done – but do you?
+It is such good time management because otherwise you arrive in the morning and you think to know exactly what must be done – but do you?
 You have to check on this and check on that and eventually, you’re not at all sure of where to begin, etc. Lots of time wasting there.
-When you finish your office-day try to write a list for tomorrow before you actually leave the building.
+When you finish your office day try to write a list for tomorrow before you actually leave the building.
 It will be a huge help in the morning – not only because you have planned for everything you will do today, but also because it has a calming effect on you and makes you feel delighted that you took those extra few minutes to plan and set goals the night before.

 The dangers of multitasking are obvious and yet relatively easy to avoid.
-Every time you switch tasks it can take up to ten minutes to put the other one properly in park and shift your focus back to the earlier task.
+Every time you switch tasks it can take up to ten minutes to put the other one properly in the park and shift your focus back to the earlier task.

 To combat this, you can try to minimize the cost by firstly focusing on one task for an extended period of time, i.e. stop going back and forth between tasks every ten minutes because it will be extremely time costly and little else.
-Then you can go back to the other task in park and finish that one – and because you left it in a good state it is possible you could finish early and have time left over!
+Then you can go back to the other task in the park and finish that one – and because you left it in a good state it is possible you could finish early and have time leftover!

 Communicate your plans and goals with your employees.
-You need them to understand what your goals are and how it will affect them.
+You need them to understand what your goals are and how they will affect them.
 You could even receive some feedback from them that could be helpful in accomplishing your goals.

 4. Limit Distractions

-Whatever you’re working on, it requires your full attention.
+Whatever you’re working on, requires your full attention.
 Maybe you’re researching and an email saying urgent arrives in your inbox.
 I suppose you stop and check it.
-Then your Secretary come through the door with a handful of paperwork you requested.
-After that someone phones the office to ask about a recent case the firm worked on.
+Then your Secretary comes through the door with a handful of paperwork you requested.
+After that, someone phones the office to ask about a recent case the firm worked on.
 Your coffee went cold so you ask for another one but after it arrives a staff member wants permission from you to time off; then your coffee’s cold again.

-We know its virtually impossible to completely eliminate distractions without some nasty side effects – especially people at the firm disliking you intensely and retaliating in a childish manner.
+We know it’s virtually impossible to completely eliminate distractions without some nasty side effects – especially people at the firm disliking you intensely and retaliating in a childish manner.
 That would take up even more of your time.

-So, it’s better if you consider how to limit the amount of interruptions you receive as much as you can.
+So, it’s better if you consider how to limit the number of interruptions you receive as much as you can.
 When you invite a distraction into your office it could take many minutes to get back to where you were before you can smoothly continue.

 We all have a rhythm in our daily lives and our minds seem to know what it is.
 Therefore, think if you’re a morning person or when you do your best work and plan the important, heavy tasks for when you’re at your best part of the day; and plan the lighter less important tasks for then you’re not operating at your finest.